PERIOD (TITIK)

 Re-sign a contract (instead of resign, which could mean nearly the opposite.)

 Sometimes words may be combined mistakenly.
-A hyphen can help the reader understand what is meant.
+A hyphen can

 Salah: The guard captured five foot soldiers.